The Facts About Family Homelessness

 Children and Homelessness

 1 in 30 American children experience homelessness.
 They live with or without their families, in shelters, cars and abandoned buildings.
-Families are the fastest growing segment of the homeless population, accounting for almost 40-50% of the nation’s homeless.
 Lack of affordable housing is a primary cause of homelessness in families; often one or both parents are working, but not making a livable wage.
 Additionally, events such as illness, unemployment, accidents and violence limit the ability to secure stable housing and affordable housing.
 Learn more about the impact of homelessness on children.

 Family Homelessness Resources